Virginia & Loudoun Issues, 2024

 Voters in Loudoun County, Virginia, will be asked in a referendum to authorize the county to issue up to $9,669,000 in general obligation bonds for public safety projects.
 These funds would be used to purchase fire and rescue apparatus, to replace the Philomont fire station, and to fund “other public safety projects approved in the County’s Capital Improvement Program.”

 In the last two elections, the Loudoun County Board of Supervisors combined public safety projects with parks and recreation projects on a single referendum.
-This was likely a deceptive effort to fund projects that don’t justify large debts by linking them with projects that do.
+This was likely a deceptive effort to fund projects that don’t justify large debts by linking them to projects that do.
 They have wisely reversed course; this year we have two “clean” referendums to consider.

 Like I said last year, public safety referendums deserve careful consideration.
 Loudoun is a growing county.
 It would be difficult to build the necessary public safety infrastructure to support that growth without incurring some public debt.
 Even so, we are a wealthy county with lots of money.
 We should not use debt to fund the routine costs of providing government services.